 HOW CAN I GET CERTIFIED?

-As a professional animal care provider working in the boarding, dog daycare, dog walking or pet sitting industries PACCC certification confirms your knowledge of professional animal care.
-Be among the first in your market to earn professional designation and stand apart in the pet services industry.
+As a professional animal care provider working in the boarding, dog daycare, dog walking or pet sitting industries, PACCC certification confirms your knowledge of professional animal care.
+By successfully passing a PACCC exam and completing the requirements as noted in the handbook, you will obtain certification.

 WHEN CAN I GET CERTIFIED?